 Classic Baked Cheesecake Squares with almond and oat crust.
 Creamy, smooth and gluten free.

 - Cheesecake Tutorial can be found on my Instagram @kiramcmullan

-- Prep a 8" x 8" square pan by lining the centre with parchment paper and greasing all sides with butter.
+- Preheat oven to 175C/350F.
+Prep a 8" x 8" square pan by lining the centre with parchment paper and greasing all sides with butter.
 Set pan aside.NOTE: you can turn this recipe into a full cheesecake by doubling the recipe for both the crush and filling and using a 9" springform pan, wrapped in a double layer of foil.

 - Using a food processor or high powered blender, pulse ground almonds, oats and sugar until you reach a sand-like consistency.